AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Fix bug where some transaction submission errors would show an empty screen.
 - Fix bug that could mis-render token balances when very small.
-- Fix formatting of eth_sign "Sign Message" view.
+- Fix formatting of irc_sign "Sign Message" view.
-- Add deprecation warning to eth_sign "Sign Message" view.
+- Add deprecation warning to irc_sign "Sign Message" view.

 ## 3.9.8 2017-8-16